stefan-hoeck/idris2-linux/README.md

-# idris2-linux: Utilities for using Idris2 on GNU/Linux systems

-Although it says "GNU/Linux" in the title, a lot of the stuff in here might also work on other (POSIX) systems.
-That stuff should eventually go to some kind of idris2-posix library.
-But it is now too early for that.
+# POSIX and Linux System Calls in Idris2

+This project has been split into two libraries, both providing bindings to the most important system calls and utilities available on Unix-like operating systems.

-This library is the result of working through the [Linux Programming Interface](https://www.man7.org/tlpi/) and writing bindings for the most important system calls in Idris.
-As I crawl through the chapters, the todo list below will continuously grow.
+The libraries are the result of working through the [Linux Programming Interface](https://www.man7.org/tlpi/) and writing bindings for the most important system calls
+(usually via the corresponding C functions) in Idris.
+As I crawl through the chapters, the todo-list below will continuously grow.

+In the `examples` subproject you can find many of the example applications and exercises from the book implemented as a single command-line application.

 ## Chapter Overview